 Beautifully done.All thanks to our experienced grill chef!

 And last but not least was the first thing we enjoyed.
 Caiprinhas!
 Each glass has the juice of one whole lime so you know it’s healthy.
 Certainly you will not be in danger of scurvy.
 Cut the lime into quarters and use your same sharp knife to remove all the seeds you can.
 Put the lime into a short glass, adding two good tablespoons of sugar.

 Smash the limes with a muddler – if you are fortunate you have a lovely parrot one like mine : ) –

 and fill the glass with crushed ice.
 Now fill up the glass with cachaça and give it a quick stir.
 Ideally you would have short straws to put in these glasses.
 Sadly, I did not.

 I know I have not given explicit ingredients or instructions today.
 Blame the caipirinhas.
 You really want to know how?
-Write me a comment and I may be inspired to write it all down.
+I've written it out here for you: Make caipirinhas!